lu-sd/personal_blog/src/content/posts/12-serializingNdeserializing.md

 }
 ```

-Also ,you can use divide and conquer like this:
+Also, you can use divide and conquer like this:

 ```js
 function serialize(root) {